Wutha station: History

 After 1980, intensive preparations took place in the residential areas for the building of prefabricated flats in the Mölmen estate on the outskirts of Wutha-Farnroda and in the Am Stein and Friedrich-Engels-Straße estates in Seebach.
 The transport of all industrially prefabricated panels took place exclusively via the industrial spur line from Wutha.
 A central concrete plant was built at Rehhof and supplied with cement, sand and gravel from the Bad Salzungen area.
 To the east of Rehhof, a lignite-powered heating plant was built for the district heating supply of Wutha and Seebach; this was also supplied by rail.

 Until the introduction of ticket machines in 1994, Wutha entrance building was used to its full extent.
-There were office and lounge rooms for rail staff in the building and on the ground floor there was a ticket office, a waiting room and a busy station restaurant.
+There were office and lounge rooms for rail staff in the building and on the ground floor, there was a ticket office, a waiting room and a busy station restaurant.

-On 6 June 2004, a display of local culture was opened at Eisenacherstraße, near the town hall.
+On 6 June 2004, a display of local culture was opened at Eisenacher Straße, near the town hall.
 It provides detailed information about Wutha station and the Wutha–Ruhla railway on three display boards.
 Visitors can also inspect original parts and structural remains of the Erbstrom bridge.